What is Science On a Sphere?

 In order to engage and captivate audiences, provide the latest technological advances, and promote learning, the SOS team is continually refining and adding new features and content to SOS.

 - Data Catalog - Looking for the perfect dataset?
-The SOS data catalog has over 500 datasets, including over 50 real-time datasets, and users get new datasets automatically at no additional cost.
+The SOS data catalog has over 550 datasets, including 45 real-time datasets.
+Users get new datasets automatically at no additional cost.
+NOAA's latest global models and observations from across all of the NOAA line offices can be found in the catalog.
+Examples include:

 - iPad SOS Remote App - Want to give a SOS presentation?
 Navigate your way through presentations seamlessly with the SOS Remote App for iPads.
 The app includes access to the full data catalog, easy to use controls for showing the datasets, access to custom presentation playlists, a playlist builder to create your custom presentation playlists, and a variety of tools such as layering, drawing, and zoom, all at your fingertips!